rufethidoaz-art/f1bot2026update/TELEGRAM_SETUP_GUIDE.md

 - Check that your bot is in the correct privacy mode
 - Verify your server is processing webhook requests

-### 7. For Vercel Deployment
+### 7. For Leapcell Deployment

-When you deploy to Vercel:
+When you deploy to Leapcell:
-1. Set the webhook to your Vercel URL: `https://your-project-name.vercel.app/webhook`
+1. Set the webhook to your Leapcell URL: `https://your-leapcell-app-url/webhook`
-2. Add your bot token as an environment variable in Vercel dashboard
+2. Add your bot token as an environment variable in Leapcell dashboard
 3. Test the deployed bot with the same commands

 ### 8. Security Notes